BetonQuest/BetonQuest/documentation/User-Documentation/Conditions-List.md

 ## Item in Hand: `hand`

+This condition is met only when the player holds the specified quest item in their hand.
+The offhand will be checked instead of the main hand if the `offhand` keyword is added.
-This event is met only when player is holding a specified item in his hand.
-Amount cannot be set here, though it may be checked with `item` condition.
+Amount cannot be set here, though it may be checked with the `item` condition.

 !!! example
     ```YAML
+    hand SpecialSword
-    hand sword
+    hand QuestShield offhand
     ```

 ## Health: `health`